If you are losing hair, thinking that it’s breastfeeding that’s causing it, let me put your mind at ease, it is not.

-Most mothers lose hair after giving birth (especially three months postpartum) whether they breastfeed or not.
-Hair loss after pregnancy is normal and temporary and most times a mother will return to her usual hair growth cycle between 6 and 12 months after giving birth.
+Most mothers lose hair after giving birth (especially three months postpartum), whether they breastfeed or not.
+Hair loss after pregnancy is normal and temporary; most times, a mother will return to her usual hair growth cycle between 6 and 12 months after giving birth.

 Breastfeeding Hair Loss

 During pregnancy, your hair growth usually increases dramatically, resulting in more hair loss post-pregnancy.
 So in actual fact, you are just losing the extra hair, and your hair growth is returning to its pre-pregnancy fullness.

 Mothers who find they had much thicker hair during pregnancy might experience more extreme hair loss after childbirth.
 If you are anxious about your hair falling out after pregnancy and are still losing hair a year after birth, you should consult your doctor; hair loss could also result from postpartum iron deficiency, postpartum depression, or hypothyroidism is quite common in postpartum women.

 Something else that might cause hair loss is weaning from breastfeeding, which creates a hormone fluctuation.
 Breastfeeding hair loss should stop within a few months.

 The Tushbaby Hip Carrier

 With its ergonomic design and comfortable waistband, Tushbaby provides optimal support for you and your baby.
 Say goodbye to shoulder and back pain from traditional carriers, as Tushbaby evenly distributes your baby's weight, relieving strain and promoting better posture.